 - The financial statements of the Library have been prepared in conformity with accounting principles generally accepted in the United States.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 In accordance with GASB Statement No. 34, the Library has selected the single governmental fund (General Fund) presentation since this reflects the most concise and easily readable presentation for the Library's operations. - At June 30, 2016, the Library's net position increased to \$21,595,908 from \$20,703,032 in 2015, all shown in the Governmental Funds Balance Sheet/Statement of Net Position on Page 14 of the Basic Financial Statements report. - Operating expenses increased by \$3,643,979 principally from increases associated with personnel costs including negotiated COLA's and benefits and one-time extrahelp project support, increases in services associated with one-time enhancements of technology, library materials, re-branding, outreach, programs and supplies, increase in furniture and equipment related to the Woodside Library Improvement Project, increases in donor set asides; offset by one-time County Measure K supported summer learning programs and facility improvement projects. - Program revenues increased by \$227,079 principally from revenue associated with the dissolution of Redevelopment Agencies, revenue from fines, and grants supporting literacy services.
 General revenues increased by \$3,174,502 principally from property tax revenue and one-time support from donor funds to support the Woodside Library Improvement Project, County Measure K funds and donations. - Additionally, the year was marked with a number of significant accomplishments and system improvements reflecting the Library's values and priorities and highlighted on pages 3-7 of the report.

 There is no fiscal impact associated with accepting this report.

-Recommend JPA Operations Committee accept the Financial Audit Report for FY 2015-16.
+Recommend JPA Governing Board accept the Financial Audit Report for FY 2015-16.
+Operations Committee members present at the June 6, 2017, meeting concurred with these recommendations.

 Attachments